MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## Advantages of link unfurling

-* Link unfurling helps to provides the hyperlink preview in the compose message box
+* Link unfurling helps to provides the hyperlinks preview in the compose message box
 * Responds to the hyperlink with adaptive cards and provides the additional information or action
 * Link unfurling allows to enrich the links in conversations
-* You can get the specific URLs unfurl in the compose message box
+* You can get the specific URLs unfurling in the compose message box

 ## Limitations of link unfurling